macdeacon99/terraform-demo-jamfpro-v2/docs/getting-started.md

 It's strongly recommended to ensure that `jamfpro_load_balancer_lock` is set to true, to avoid any issues with the Jamf Cloud load balancer.

+## Pushing a change

-6. **Create a New Branch**: When starting work on a new feature, bug fix, or any other change, create a new branch with an appropriate prefix.
+1. **Create a New Branch**: When starting work on a new feature, bug fix, or any other change, create a new branch with an appropriate prefix.
 This naming convention is enforced by our workflows and helps categorize the type of work being done.

 Use one of the following prefixes based on the nature of your work: